 Millvale is a very small borough located in the state of Pennsylvania.
 With a population of 3,250 people and just one neighborhood, Millvale is the 452nd largest community in Pennsylvania.
-Millvale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Millvale was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Also of interest is that Millvale has more people living here who work in computers and math than 95% of the places in the US.